-Black smokers were first discovered at 21oN along the East Pacific Rise in 1979.
+Hydrothermal vents were first discovered at the Galapagos spreading center in 1977, and high-temperature black smokers were first discovered at 21oN along the East Pacific Rise in 1979.
 Since then, hydrothermal vents have been found at many points along the Earth’s mid-ocean spreading ridges.
-They are important for many reasons, including global fluxes of elements, deposits of economically-valuable minerals, and diverse assemblages of previously unknown animals and bacteria that are supported by the chemically-rich waters emanating from the vents.
+They are important for many reasons, including global fluxes of elements, deposits of economically-valuable minerals, and diverse assemblages of previously unknown animals and bacteria that are supported by the chemically-rich waters emanating from the vents

 Our research on hydrothermal systems at mid-ocean ridges